We equip graduates to become sustainability leaders and entrepreneurs in business, policy-making and research.

-- Normally a minimum of an upper second-class UK Bachelor’s degree in a relevant discipline (economics, economics-plus, a science or engineering subject) or an overseas qualification of an equivalent standard is required.
+A minimum of an upper second-class UK Bachelor’s degree in a relevant discipline (economics, economics-plus, a science or engineering subject) or an equivalent overseas qualification is usually required.

-- A non-quantitative degree may, however, be considered provided that some aptitude, e.g. at A level, has been demonstrated for quantitative analysis.
+A non-quantitative degree may be considered provided that some aptitude (e.g. at A level) has been demonstrated for quantitative analysis.

-- These requirements may be relaxed for students who can demonstrate aptitude and experience in business, government, etc.
+These requirements may be relaxed for students who can demonstrate professional aptitude and experience.